 Your pet also has their own grooming routine.
 For regular coat care, you'll need a suitable dog shampoo.
 You should also use tick and flea treatments to keep parasites away from your dog.
 The costs for grooming products aren't high.
 You can expect around $50 per year.
 Depending on your dog's coat type or breed, regular visits to a grooming salon may be necessary.
 A complete grooming session including bathing, blow-drying, trimming or clipping, and ear, eye, and nail care costs between $45 and $150, depending on breed and size.

-Of course, not all costs are predictable.
+Not all costs are predictable.
 As mentioned with veterinary costs, high expenses can arise from illnesses and operations.
 But there are also other irregular costs:

 In cases of food intolerances or obesity, special diet food may be needed.
 This is more expensive than regular food.

 If you've adopted your dog from a shelter, they are likely already spayed or neutered.
 Otherwise, spaying or neutering is recommended.
-It protects against certain diseases and of course prevents unwanted breeding.
+It protects against certain diseases and prevents unwanted breeding.
 Costs vary by region: neutering a male dog typically costs around $100 to $300, while spaying a female dog is more expensive at around $200 to $500.

 Dog owners also want to go on holiday.
 You can't always take your pet along.
 If neither family nor friends can look after your dog, the only option is to hire a dog sitter or use a boarding kennel.
 You can expect costs of around $25 to $50 per day, depending on your location and the level of service.